ilkka183/movies/README.md

 # movies
 This is a simple movie rental service.
 It's a REST API created by node.js and express.
 Movies are stored in a MySQL database.
-Jason Web Tokens are used for authentication.
+JSON Web Tokens are used for authentication.

 ## MySQL Tables
 There are two databases. movies.sql for the actual database and movies_test.sql for the intergation tests.